-The George Perkins Marsh Online Research Center is now available through the University of Vermont’s Center for Digital Initiatives.
-This collection brings together transcriptions from over 650 of Marsh’s letters, held by UVM, the Smithsonian Institution Archives, the Houghton Library, Harvard University, the New York Historical Society, and the Archives of American Art.
+The George Perkins Marsh Online Research Center, available through the University of Vermont’s Center for Digital Initiatives, brings together transcriptions from over 650 of Marsh’s letters held by UVM, the Smithsonian Institution Archives, the Houghton Library, Harvard University, the New York Historical Society, and the Archives of American Art.

 When Marsh’s Man and Nature was published in 1864 it was immediately hailed as a major contribution to the field of physical geography.
 Now a classic of environmental literature, its author, George Perkins Marsh (1801-1882), was one of the first to recognize and describe in detail the significance of human action in transforming the natural world.
 In addition to his work as a scholar and lawyer, Marsh served in the United States Congress in the 1840’s and held diplomatic posts in Turkey and Italy.